• Home

 Clocking in at only 4.4 square miles, Addison may be small, but it packs a mighty dining scene, serving up more than 200 restaurants to fit literally any craving.

-It has more than earned its designation as the restaurant capital of the U.S. — and with this list of new kids coming to the block, plus other delicious destinations and classic favorites, that’s not changing anytime soon.
+It has more than earned its designation as the restaurant capital of the U.S. — and with this list of new kids on the block, plus other delicious destinations and classic favorites, that’s not changing anytime soon.

 Chill out on a patio